ONEONTA SUSQUEHANNA GREENWAY

 Welcome to OSG!

-The Greenway began as an effort to reconnect Oneonta residents with the river after Interstate 88 cut off easy access.
-The first section opened at Silas Lane in 2006, followed by trails along the Mill Race in Neahwa Park and on New Island.
+The Oneonta Susquehanna Greenway (OSG) consists of multiple trail segments along the Susquehanna River and tributaries (see map below).
+It began as an effort to reconnect Oneonta residents with the river after Interstate 88 cut off easy access.
+The first section opened at Silas Lane in 2006, followed by trails along the Mill Race in Neahwa and Catella Parks and on New Island.
 Early plans to link these areas faced numerous setbacks, so the committee shifted focus to expanding into additional locations in the watershed area.

 Oneonta Susquehanna Greenway River trails